jcraig0/AmeriFacts/README.md

 This single-page web application lets you intuitively view data of geographic features in the United States.
 It currently uses the 1-year data from the 2018 American Community Survey.

 There are two main areas of AmeriFacts.
 The map view visualizes the features for a given resolution, color-graded by the values of the selected attribute.
 Hovering over a feature shows its name, its attribute value, and the value's margin-of-error.
 The details view shows either a table of the map's features or all available info for a selected feature.
 A feature can be selected by clicking on it.
-The table can be ordered by the name or the selected attribute, and the info gives the ordinal number for each attribute.
+The table can be ordered by the name or the selected attribute, and the info includes the ordinal number for each attribute.
+You can also export the table's contents as a CSV file.

 A search bar at the top of the page allows you to select a feature by entering its name.
 Suggested results appear below the bar as the query is typed.
 The controls bar below has functions to open/close the details view, choose the attribute displayed in the map and table, enable/disable percentage values, choose a resolution (i.e. summary level), add/remove filters on the map's features, and change the features' color scheme.

 ### Notes
+* AmeriFacts has only been tested on Google Chrome.
+* Not all ordinal numbers may appear in a feature's info.
+This is probably caused by excessive calls to the /attribute endpoint.
 * Due to a limitation in the 1-year ACS data, the "County" resolution only includes counties with at least 65,000 people.
 * The "County" resolution's shapefile is ~10 MB, so a fast Internet connection is recommended to select this level.